kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### Use typing.overload to overload a function

-`typing.overload` allows for annotating different combinations of arguments for a function.
+`typing.overload` allows for annotating different combinations of typed arguments for a function.
 This can be useful when the return type might depend on the type or types of parameters.

 Consider a function which takes in different input types which then inform the output type: